hpiwowar/citation11k/analysis/stats.md

 We retained papers published between 2001 and 2010 as reuse candidates.
 We excluded 2011 because it had a dramatically lower proportion of papers in PubMed Central at the time of our data collection: the NIH requirement to deposit a paper into PMC permits a 12 month embargo.

-To understand our findings on a per-dataset basis, we stratified reuse estimates by year of dataset submission
+To understand our findings on a per-dataset basis, we stratified reuse estimates by year of dataset submission and normalized our reuse findings by the number of datasets deposited that year.